 - Streamlined approval process thanks to the Pics.io revision approval tool.

 - Auto-posting to YouTube and sharing content outside your media library with customizable public websites.
+(Bonus: Use a free YouTube thumbnail downloader whenever you work with YouTube content.)

 By now, you know how important it is for you to manage and organize your video library.
 Not doing so can lead to misuse or loss of your content.
 Since videos have become such a significant part of marketing efforts, paying attention to its maintenance should be prioritized in 2021.